HirotoKakitani/Asayake-website/readme.md

 The "\<h1\>" tag defines a header on the web page.
 Elements begin with an opening tag ("\<h1\>"), end with a closing tag ("\<\/h1\>"), and the content of the elements are found in between (The text "Asayake Taiko").
 Closing tags will always have a forward slash "/" before the element name.
 The names of the opening tags and the closing tags must match, or else it won't be valid HTML.

 You can also embed some additional information about the element in the opening tag.
-In index.html, you'll see a bunch of "img" tags that look a little different:
+In index.html, you'll see a bunch of "img" tags that look like this:

 <img src="./res/readme-images/vscode_img.PNG"></img>

-As you can see, "src" and "alt" are being assigned values in the opening tag.
+"src" and "alt" are being assigned values in the opening tag.
 These are called attributes- they further specify things about an element.
 For example, defining just an "img" tag like this:

 \<img\>\</img\>